elbersb/shapley/README.md

 ## References

-Enami, A., N. Lustig, and R. Aranda (2018).
+Enami, A., N. Lustig, and R. Aranda.
+2018.
 Analytic Foundations:
 Measuring the Redistributive Impact of Taxes and Transfers.
 In: N.
-Lustig (Ed.), Commitment to Equity Handbook.
-Estimating the Impact of Fiscal Policy on Inequality and Poverty, Washington, D.C.: Brookings, 56-115.
+Lustig (Ed.), *Commitment to Equity Handbook.
+Estimating the Impact of Fiscal Policy on Inequality and Poverty*, Washington, D.C.: Brookings, 56-115.

-Owen, G. (1977).
+Owen, G. 1977.
 Values of Games with a Priori Unions.
-In: R. Henn and
+In: R. Henn and O.
-O. Moeschlin (Eds.): Mathematical Economics and Game Theory, Berlin and
+Moeschlin (Eds.), *Mathematical Economics and Game Theory*, Berlin and
 Heidelberg: Springer, 76-88.

-Sastre, M. and A. Trannoy (2002).
-Shapley Inequality Decomposition by Factor Components: Some Methodological Issues.
-Journal of Economics 77(1): 51-89. <https://doi.org/10.1007/BF03052500>
+Sastre, M. and A. Trannoy.
+2002.
+Shapley Inequality Decomposition by Factor Components: Some Methodological Issues. *Journal of Economics* 77(1): 51-89. <https://doi.org/10.1007/BF03052500>

-Shapley, L. S. (1953).
+Shapley, L. S. 1953.
 A value for n-person games.
-In: A. W. Tucker and
+In: A. W. Tucker and H.
-H. W. Kuhn (Eds.), Contributions to the theory of games (Vol. II),
+W. Kuhn (Eds.), *Contributions to the theory of games (Vol. II)*,
 Princeton: Princeton University Press, 307–317.

-Shorrocks, A. F. (2013).
+Shorrocks, A. F. 2013.
 Decomposition procedures for distributional
-analysis: a unified framework based on the Shapley value.
-Journal of Economic Inequality 11: 1-28.
+analysis: a unified framework based on the Shapley value. *Journal of Economic Inequality* 11: 1-28.
 <https://doi.org/10.1007/s10888-011-9214-z>